cloverstudio/ThinWS/README.md

 ## Client methods

+Call them like this:

+    wsClient.send(message, roomID);

+### Connect

+This method is called from the constructor so you don't have to worry about it.
+It connects the client to all his previously subscribed rooms.

+    connect()

+### Subscribe

+    subscribe(roomID)

+Subscribes the client to get message from the room, and the client is able to send messages to the room.

+### Send

     send(payload, roomID)

 Sends the given payload to a room.
 Payload can be any JSON object. roomID is string.

+### Unsubscribe

+    unsubscribe(roomID)

+Unsubscribes the client from the room, permanently.
+Client can no longer send or receive messages from/to the room

+### Disconnect

+    disconnect()

+This method is not neccessary to call but helps the server to close the connection gracefully.
+This can be called when the user closes the browser tab or something like that.
+If the client disconnects without calling this, the server will still disconnect without problem, it will just use a bit more resources.

 ### What to do after creating the client

 From the perspective of the client application, this is all you have to do.